The unique moving project takes DeVooght to Hinton, Iowa

 In early July 2016, Tom Hummel of Hummel House Moving, Jefferson, South Dakota, was contacted by McCormick Construction about the possibility of moving two Brock Grain Dryers located in Hinton, Iowa.
-Tom contacted Jason DeVooght of DeVooght House & Building Movers of NJ, LLC, and they agreed that if they won the job, it would be a joint venture.
+Tom got Jason DeVooght of DeVooght House & Building Movers of NJ, LLC, and they agreed that it would be a joint venture if they won the job.

 After being on-site, we concluded that moving these dryers would be no problem.

-Upon returning to New Jersey our team finalized the project bid and sent it off to McCormick.
-We were thrilled to learn a few weeks later that we secured the job, though based on their target dates, we also learned that we would have just over two weeks for planning, equipment delivery and completion, as the target move date was set for August 8, 2016.
+Upon returning to New Jersey, our team finalized the project bid and sent it off to McCormick.
+We were thrilled to learn a few weeks later that we secured the job, though based on their target dates, we also knew that we would have just over two weeks for planning, equipment delivery, and completion, as the target move date was set for August 8, 2016.

 We would use our Buckingham power dollies to lift and move the structure.

 With the target move date established, DeVooght began loading trailers of equipment for delivery to Iowa.
-The first load came out of our Wisconsin equipment yard and two additional loads were delivered from our Brick, New Jersey equipment yard.
-In addition to setting up the rental equipment on site, Hummel also delivered blocking and equipment from South Dakota.
+The first load came out of our Wisconsin equipment yard, and two additional shipments were delivered from our Brick, New Jersey equipment yard.
+In addition to setting up the rental equipment on-site, Hummel also provided blocking and equipment from South Dakota.

-Zach Vogel, DeVooght’s large projects team leader, and part of his New Jersey team got on the road bound for the Midwest after they finished loading the last piece of equipment.
-They had a long drive ahead of them, but they were running on adrenaline and anticipation of beginning this exciting project.
+Zach Vogel, DeVooght’s significant projects team leader and part of his New Jersey team, got on the road bound for the Midwest after they finished loading the last piece of equipment.
+They had a long drive ahead of them, but they ran on adrenaline and anticipation of beginning this exciting project.

-Tom Hummel and David DeVooght arrived in Hinton on August 3, and began to execute the plan, unloading all the equipment and setting up the site.
-They would begin the next morning with prep work.
+Tom Hummel and David DeVooght arrived in Hinton on August 3 and began to execute the plan, unloading all the equipment and setting up the site.
+They would start the following day with prep work.

-Jason had planned the job using design software, and Tom, David and Zach reviewed the drawings on-site, adjusting as needed.
-First step was to build up crib piles on the driveway side where there was four-foot difference in elevation.
+Jason had planned the job using design software, and Tom, David, and Zach reviewed the drawings on-site, adjusting as needed.
+The first step was to build up crib piles on the driveway side with a four-foot difference in elevation.

 Two 35-foot 10×10 @ 88 lbs./foot Strong Backs were placed on top of these to hold it all together.

-Finally, a row of four to eight foot 6×6 20 lbs./foot Needle Beams were placed with 20 of the angle brackets placed on top.
+Finally, a row of four to eight-foot 6×6 20 lbs./foot Needle Beams were placed with 20 of the angle brackets placed on top.
 Each bracket was then drilled and fastened to the first structure’s 12 support legs.
-The steel was all set level so it could be monitored during the move.
-Inside the lower interior of the dryer two 17.4-foot 6×6 @20 lbs./foot were drilled in and bolted creating a middle x-brace of the dryer legs.
-All the steel was clamped tight using a combination of Buckingham, Armstrong and Toms custom-cut clamps.
+The steel was all set to a level so it could be monitored during the move.
+Inside the lower interior of the dryer, two 17.4-foot 6×6 @20 lbs./foot were drilled in and bolted, creating a middle x-brace of the dryer legs.
+All the steel was clamped tight using a combination of Buckingham, Armstrong, and Tom’s custom-cut clamps.

 While the steel was being placed, Tom graded the site with a Bobcat S-750.
-It was critical that the site on which the dryers would move be very level before we laid out a semi-load of 5/16” 8-foot-by-10-foot steel plates that would become a “designer” roadway for the dryers to move across.
-Tom made sure the grading was perfect to seamlessly match-up with the new foundation.
+The site on which the dryers would move needed to be the same level before we laid out a semi-load of 5/16” 8-foot-by-10-foot steel plates that would become a “designer” roadway for the dryers to move across.
+Tom made sure the grading was perfect to match up with the new foundation seamlessly.

-The Buckingham 173 diesel-powered power unit was placed on top of the support structure and all the hoses were connected to the four dollies.
-All lifting, steering and driving was powered by this unit via wireless remote.
+The Buckingham 173 diesel-powered power unit was placed on top of the support structure, and all the hoses were connected to the four dollies.
+This unit powered all lifting, steering, and driving via wireless remote.

-Monday, August 8, arrived and the structure and site were inspected.
-David tightened up the dollies using the wireless remote control unit.
+Monday, August 8, arrived, and the structure and site were inspected.
+First, David tightened up the dollies using the wireless remote control unit.
 Next, the dryer legs were unbolted.
 The dryer was then lifted in a three-zone configuration with the remote.
 After the structure was lifted four inches, all the bolts were cut off.
-BNSF Railway gave us the go-ahead and we were ready to go!
+Finally, BNSF Railway gave us the go-ahead, and we were ready to go!

 We inched the dryer forward slowly on the steel plate road Tom had built towards the new concrete pad.
 McCormick marked the location of the dryer legs on the concrete pad.
 We drove and steered using the remote and placed the towering structure perfectly on the marks.
-We lowered and leveled the structure onto the pad using the hydraulics in the dollies.
+Next, we lowered and leveled the frame onto the pad using the hydraulics in the dollies.
 Once the dryer was leveled, the McCormick team started drilling holes to fasten the dryer to the concrete pad.

-At the end of the day after the fastening was done we released pressure and removed the chains … the dryer was now resting safely and securely at her new home just 200 feet or so from its original location.
+At the end of the day, after the fastening was done, we released the pressure and removed the chains … the dryer was now resting safely and securely at her new home just 200 feet or so from its original location.

-The next morning, August 9, we returned to the site and began pulling the steel out and removing equipment.
-The second dryer was scheduled to move in less than 72 hours; plenty of time to begin the process all over again … or so we thought.
+The following day, August 9, we returned to the site and began pulling the steel out and removing equipment.
+The second dryer was scheduled to move in less than 72 hours; plenty of time to start the process all over again … or so we thought.

-Around 9 pm, August 9, all the holes were drilled and the dryer was just about ready to go.
-The expedited move would hinge on BNSF Railway being able to adjust their schedule by a day sooner than originally planned.
-We all went back to our hotel that night praying to move the next day.
+Around 9 pm, August 9, all the holes were drilled, and the dryer was just about ready to go.
+However, the expedited move would hinge on BNSF Railway to adjust their schedule by a day sooner than initially planned.
+So we all went back to our hotel that night, praying to move the next day.

-The next morning BNFS Railway agreed to move up the time.
-We powered the dollies up and started moving!
+The following day BNFS Railway agreed to move up the time.
+So we powered the dollies up and started moving!
 This dryer moved out 40 feet.
-The dollies were then turned and we headed toward the new concrete pad.
+The dollies were then turned, and we headed toward the new concrete pad.

-This was truly an amazing sight to see, being a part of moving a structure so tall.
+This was indeed a fantastic sight to see, being a part of moving a structure so tall.